FedeMDO/chatMVC/README.md

 ## Overview

-Here you have a screenshot of the layout of the chatbox.
+Here you have a screenshot of the chat box layout.

 ```
 https://drive.google.com/file/d/14yfJB3iWhDn1j1a9ix9nlY-QwqDshsOZ/view?usp=sharing